yottapanda/website/content/posts/recursive-vpns.md

 AllowedIPs = 10.0.18.2/32
 ```

-This is all the same as I've explained in other posts but the jist is that we're setting up a simple WireGuard server and adding a few firewall rules that accept SSH and WireGuard traffic and forward everything else to the connected "client".
+This is all the same as I've explained in other posts, but the gist is that we're setting up a simple WireGuard server and adding a few firewall rules that accept SSH and WireGuard traffic and forward everything else to the connected "client".

-#### The Router
+### The Router

 Now we're bordering rocket science... ok maybe not that crazy but still.